benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.txt

  * the intended use of SlhaParser is that an instance of the class is
  * constructed, & then instances of derived classes of the SlhaBlock class are
  * constructed & then registered with the parser with the
- * registerBlock(
- *               LHPC::SLHA::InterpreterClass::BlockInterpreterFactory const& )
+ * registerBlock( LHPC::SLHA::BaseSlhaBlock const& ) function (but nobody
- * function (but nobody should have to deal with the base
+ * should have to deal with the base BaseSlhaBlock class directly). there are
- * BlockInterpreterFactory class directly). there are bundles of blocks that
+ * bundles of blocks that automatically register their blocks with the
- * automatically register their blocks with the SlhaParser given to the
+ * SlhaParser given to the bundle's constructor, which cover the blocks
- * bundle's constructor, which cover the blocks described in SLHA1 & SLHA2. an
+ * described in SLHA1 & SLHA2. an instance of LHPC::SlhaOne has all the blocks
- * instance of LHPC::SlhaOne has all the blocks in SLHA1, & an instance of
+ * in SLHA1, & an instance of SlhaTwo has all the blocks mentioned in SLHA1 &
- * SlhaTwo has all the blocks mentioned in SLHA1 & in SLHA2. the entries in the
+ * in SLHA2. the entries in the blocks are then filled when
- * blocks are then filled when readFile( std::string const& ) is called. the
+ * readFile( std::string const& ) is called. the entries are accessed with
- * entries are accessed with operator() (various derived classes
+ * operator() (various derived classes use different numbers of arguments for
- * use different numbers of arguments for this) for the copy of their block
+ * this) for the copy of their block with lowest scale value ("Q"), or the
- * with lowest scale value ("Q"), or the interpreter for a given copy can be
+ * interpreter for a given copy can be accessed with operator[], which returns
- * accessed with operator[], which returns interpreters for the blocks in the
+ * interpreters for the blocks in the order in which they were read, starting
+ * from 1 (asking for entry 0 returns the interpreter for the copy with the
- * order in which they were read, starting from 1. also, the block as a set of
+ * lowest scale). also, the block as a set of lines (each line held as a
- * lines (each line held as a separate std::string) can be obtained by
+ * separate std::string) can be obtained by getLineWithoutComment( int const )
- * getLineWithoutComment( int const ) for each block.
+ * for each block.
  * the function SlhaBlock::hasRecordedScale( double const, int&, int&,double& )
  * is the best compromise that I could come up with for finding blocks for a
  * given scale. see the comments of the function for how to use it.
  * I had intended to provide flexible searching of the blocks as strings to
  * accommodate non-standard blocks, but this is still on the to-do list.
  * decays are only recorded if a MassSpectrum instance has been registered with
+ * the SlhaParser (by the registerSpectrum( MassSpectrum& ) function). a
- * the SlhaParser. a registered MassSpectrum instance has its MassEigenstate
+ * registered MassSpectrum instance has its MassEigenstate data members filled
- * data members filled with masses recorded from the MASS or FMASS blocks that
+ * with masses recorded from the MASS or FMASS blocks that are read from the
- * are read from the SLHA file, & with decays filled from the decays of the
+ * SLHA file, & with decays filled from the decays of the file. the particle
- * file. the particle codes of the decays are interpreted so that accessing
+ * codes of the decays are interpreted so that accessing the decays gets
- * the decays gets references to other MassEigenstates, to simplify following
+ * references to other MassEigenstates, to simplify following cascade decays
- * cascade decays.
+ * for example. it includes the distinction between particles and antiparticles
+ * (e.g. say a heavy boson can decay to a top-antitop pair: this decay is
- * I intend to include the functionality to be able to load in the central
+ * accessed as a reference to the top quark paired with a reference to the
+ * antitop; the top MassEigenstate (under normal circumstances) has then a
+ * decay which is accessed as a reference to the W^+ MassEigenstate paired with
+ * a reference to the bottom quark MassEigenstate, while the antitop's decay
+ * is the W^- with the antibottom).
+ * the StandardModel class and classes derived from it automatically set up the
+ * SM particles to have masses and decay widths, along with decay channels and
+ * branching ratios, as they appeared on the Particle Data Group website
- * values of the masses and decays of W bosons, Z bosons, & top quarks from
+ * http://pdg.lbl.gov/ on the 16th of March, 2012. the masses and decays are
- * data from the Particle Data Group (PDG), but that's still on the to-do list.
+ * overwritten by any data found in parsed SLHA files.
  *
  *
  * examples: